Guide written by:

-No matter whether you have a close-coupled or wall-hung toilet, it's important to choose the right toilet seat.
-Pick from a range of options including child locks, baby seat reducers or low-end models to stylish or even humorous designs!
+No matter what type of toilet you have, it's important to choose the right toilet seat.
+From budget options to stylish designs, there's a range of options available with extras including soft-close hinges or wash mode.
 Follow our guide to find the right seat for your toilet.

 - Design and style